uhoang/mec/README.md

    &nbsp;&nbsp;&nbsp; We remove any low-quality data, that is a respondent speeding through the survey by giving low-effort responses, engaging in variety of other behaviors that negatively impact response quality.

    2.2.
 Transform inputs: <br/>
-   We group some health/prevention conditions into category to reduce the complexity of the inputs.
+   &nbsp;&nbsp;&nbsp; We group some health/prevention conditions into category to reduce the complexity of the inputs.
 This step helps to produce a cleaner interpretation of clusters in a later step.

    2.3.
 Select a similarity measure: <br/>
-   To group observations together, we first need to define some notion of similarity between observations.
+   &nbsp;&nbsp;&nbsp; To group observations together, we first need to define some notion of similarity between observations.
 Since our data contain categorical variables, we will use a distance metric called Gower distance.
 The distance is always a number between 0(idential) and 1(maximally dissimilar).
 When all vairables are binary (with asymmetric significance of categories: 'present' vs 'absent' attribute), then gower uses Jaccard matching coefficient to measure the distance.

    2.4.
 Select a clustering algorithm:
      * Explain how Partitioning around medoids (PAM) works